- Comment Policy

 For more on the justice work of Br’er Rabbit and others see Black Culture and Black Consciousness: Afro-American Folk Thought from Slavery to Freedom by Lawrence W. Levine.
 Levine argues that slaves made sense of their condition via slave songs, folklore, religion, humor, heroes, and spirituals.
 The tales in particular were about teaching and messaging.
 They provided a platform for the slaves to speak honestly about their reality, offered guidance on navigating within the limits of the slave system, and articulated possibilities for agency and overcoming evil.
 Some dismiss the rabbit as having little or vile meaning.
 However, scholars like Levine, Sterling Stuckey, and others note him as cunning, sharp, witty, wise, quick, and creative.
 He shows us that there is no standard of absolute morality in an immoral structure.
 And he provides hope as he utilizes calculated trickery to defeat and undermine the enemy in systems of oppression.

-Tamura Lomax is the author of the forthcoming text Jezebel Unhinged: Loosing the Black Female Body in Black Religion and Black Popular Culture (Duke University Press) and co-founder of The Feminist Wire.
+Tamura Lomax is the author of the forthcoming text Jezebel Unhinged: Loosing the Black Female Body in Religion and Culture (Duke University Press) and co-founder of The Feminist Wire.